aangelinux/1DV610-L2/assignment/testrapport.md

 ![badge](https://img.shields.io/badge/unit_tests-14_pass_0_fail-green)

 # Summary
-The library's public methods are tested using manual tests to ensure the diagrams are correctly rendered.
-Unit tests ensure validation and style options configuration work correctly.
-They run automatically with GitHub Actions when pushing to the repo.
+Manual tests ensure all diagrams are rendered with the correct data and style options.
+Unit tests ensure validation works and options are configured properly.
+All unit tests run automatically with GitHub Actions when pushing to the repo.